-Using your right foot, press back on the rear of the treadle with your heel.
+Release the treadle and use the heel of your right foot to press back on the rear of the treadle.
 The amount of force required to stop the vehicle will vary depending on the environment and load on the vehicle.